FULL-TIME CLASSES

 • A full refund will be given if the class is cancelled by the school.

-• The $225 registration fee is non- refundable.
+• The $175 registration fee is non- refundable.

-• Any student withdrawing, at any point during the second term, will be charged the full tuition and must also pay a $125 withdrawal fee.
+• Any student withdrawing at any point during the second term will be charged the full tuition and must also pay a $125 withdrawal fee.

 • A withdrawn student is responsible for the difference between the Pell Award earned and the balance due to MCCC.
-Financial Aid recipients who withdraw from a course must be aware that, according
+Financial aid recipients who withdraw from a course must be aware that, according to federal regulations, their financial aid grants may be reduced and/or they may be held responsible for repayment to MCCC.

 TRANSFER OF CREDIT